-Tis’ the season for autoimmune flare-ups!
+Tis’ the season for an autoimmune flare!
 But not for you.

 In this post, we are going to dive deep and get to the root cause behind why so many of us experience a worsening or intensification of symptoms (also known as a flare) during the holiday season.
-And, of course, we’ll talk about how to prevent autoimmune flare-ups from happening in the first place.
+And, of course, we’ll talk about how to prevent an autoimmune flare from happening in the first place.

 If you feel the same way too, then I’m going to let you in on a little secret… I really think the secret to a flare-free holiday season is to actually ENJOY it.
 If you don’t enjoy it, if you literally dread the holidays because of all the hustle and bustle, then you are turning on your stress.

 And to put it very simply – stress causes inflammation.
-Inflammation leads to autoimmune flares.
-Flares can last for days, weeks, and even months.
+Inflammation can lead to an autoimmune flare.
+A flare can last for days, weeks, and even months.

 But how, you say?
 How do I enjoy the holidays when I can’t eat my favorite, traditional foods because I’m following an autoimmune healing diet?
 And how do I cope when my family isn’t very supportive?

 Good questions.
 Let’s talk about them.